raaum/roloDexter/README.md

 # roloDexter
-A contact navigator widget/app with JSON data sourced browse and search functionality.
-Uses AngularJS and Bootstrap.
+An AngularJS contact navigator module with browse, search, and sort functionality using JSON data, Google fonts and Bootstrap 3.